Why did my EC2 instance reboot or restart itself?

 Why did my Amazon Elastic Compute Cloud (Amazon EC2) instance reboot or restart unexpectedly?

-Although unexpected reboots or restarts are rare, there are several reasons this might occur.
+Although unexpected reboots or restarts are rare, there are several reasons they might occur.
 The following are the most common reasons:

 - The instance failed one or both of its status checks.